NinjasCL/domepunk/docs/README.md

-# Welcome to DomePunk
+# DomePunk

-Welcome
+This documentation is best viewed in the [Project Wiki](https://github.com/NinjasCL/domepunk/wiki).